Camille Kostek: Modeling

-Kostek's first modeling job was for a series of television commercials for boutique Ciao Bella in 2013 which aired on MTV, E!
-News, VH1, and ABC Family.
-She joined her first modeling agency in Boston in 2015, and became brand ambassador and model for Benrus, Equinox Fitness, and Dune Jewelry.
-Her early work consisted of print and television advertisements for brands like Nissan, New Balance, and Rebag.
-Kostek did editorials for Elle, and appeared on the covers of Ocean Drive, BELLA, Haute Living, The Improper Bostonian among others.
+Kostek appeared in editorials for Elle, and on the covers of Ocean Drive, BELLA, Haute Living, The Improper Bostonian among others.

-Kostek has done campaigns and ambassadorships for various clothing and cosmetic brands. including L'Oréal, Victoria's Secret, and Clarins.
+Kostek has done campaigns and ambassadorships for various clothing and cosmetic brands, including L'Oréal, Victoria's Secret, and Clarins.
 She also did ad campaigns for fashion line Kittenish, and walked the runway for its Spring/Summer 2019 collection at New York Fashion Week.
 Kostek is a longtime model and ambassador for Reebok, headlining the brand's PureMove Bra and Nano X1 campaigns.

 Kostek initially found difficulty securing modeling representation as agencies kept telling her she was not tall enough at 5'8", or thin enough at dress size 4/6.
 She submitted a video of her experience to the Sports Illustrated Swimsuit Issue which was conducting an open casting call.
 She was scouted, and walked the runway for the SI Swimsuit Fashion Show during Miami Beach Swim Week in July 2017.
 The following month, she was photographed by Yu Tsai in Belize for the 2018 issue.
 Kostek was chosen from 5,000 open casting call candidates and won the inaugural Sports Illustrated Swim Search in March 2018.
 She walked the runway for Miami Beach Swim Week for the second time in July 2018, and closed the show the following year.
 The first model announced for the 2019 issue, Kostek shot in South Australia with photographer Josie Clough, and landed a solo cover in her official year as a rookie.
 Kostek has been called an "American Bombshell" and sex symbol for her blonde hair, blue eyes and curves.
 Connecticut Magazine named her in their "40 under 40" list of influential people of 2018, and she was included in Maxim's Hot 100 list of Sexiest Women in the World in 2019.